Chenopodium pallidicaule: Environmental requirements

 Cañihua can be grown from 1500 m up to 4400 m, but is rarely cultivated below 3800 m.
-The plant has resistance to strong winds, heavy rainfalls, most pests and diseases, and even prolonged drought periods.
-Rainfall from 500 to 800 mm during the growing season makes irrigation unnecessary.
-The plant does not grow well in shade, maritime exposure or excess humidity.
-Cañihua can be grown on any kind of moderately fertile soil, including shallow, acid, alkaline or saline soils.
+The plant exhibits a high resistance to abiotic stressors.
+Cañihua can tolerate drought as it is adapted to low rainfall and dry conditions.
+With a growing season precipitation of 500 to 800 mm, irrigation becomes unnecessary.
+Furthermore, Cañihua displays resilience to saline conditions, often prevalent in areas with fast-growing populations and low water availability.
+Cañihua can be grown in any type of moderately fertile soil, including shallow, acidic and alkaline soils.
+Cañihua tolerates a broad spectrum of high and low temperatures and is not affected by frost.
+Also, its seeds germinate at low temperatures.
+However, the plant does not grow well in the shade, near the sea or in excessively humid conditions.

 Plant development

 As an annual crop, cañihua reaches maturity in 95 to 150 days, depending on variety.
 Germinating starts at soil temperatures of 5 °C. Flowering happens from July to October at temperatures around 10 °C and ripening from August to October at 15 °C.

 Harvesting and post-harvesting

 Cañihua has to be harvested at colour change, before full maturation, to prevent high yield losses due to seed scattering.
 The crop has to be cut, dried and threshed by hand or using a wheat thresher.
 Papery husks enclose the seeds and have to be washed and rubbed away.
-Average seed yield is 400 – 900 kg/ha in traditional cropping systems.
+Average seed yield is 400–900 kg/ha in traditional cropping systems.
 In intensive systems, yields of 2–3 t can be obtained.
-1000–kernel weight (weight in grams of 1,000 seeds) is only 480 mg, compared to 1900 mg - 4000 mg of quinoa.
+1,000–kernel weight (weight in grams of 1,000 seeds) is only 480 mg, compared to 1,900–4,000 mg of quinoa.